 I provide trauma-aware, trans and queer-affirming psychotherapy that supports and affirms gender complexity in all people.
 I think you'll find me an open and interactive partner in sorting out whatever concerns you bring into therapy.
 I look forward to hearing from you!

-I provide individual psychotherapy to adults and teens for a variety of concerns including: anxiety, depression, LGBTQ, trauma, grief and loss, self-esteem, gender, sexuality, relationship challenges and transitions.
+I provide individual psychotherapy to adults and teens for a variety of concerns including: anxiety, depression, LGBTQ, complex trauma (early relational trauma), grief and loss, self-esteem, gender, sexuality and life transitions.

 Amy Gray, LICSW

 Amy Gray, LICSW - 70 Main Street, 2nd Floor

 I am a clinical social worker in private practice in Northampton, MA.
 I graduated summa cum laude from Springfield College with a masters degree in social work.
 I've been honored to work with adults, teens and children for over 25 years.

 My past experience has included clinical work with clients and families in medical social work, hospice, as well as mental health consultation to the educational staff, children and families in Head Start preschool programs.
 I also have training and experience in both occupational therapy and art therapy.

 My downtown Northampton office is bright, comfortable and centrally located on the corner of Main and Pleasant Streets.
 Feel free to email or call me if you have any questions or to set up an appointment.

 Psychotherapy is a unique and powerful relationship that can help us to expand on our understanding of ourselves and the experiences that have guided us.
 Depending on your needs and goals, we might work together to explore various aspects of your identity, reflect on your values and beliefs, discuss the relationships that have shaped you and consider what might help ease the way in reaching your personal goals.
 I believe that this important work can be best achieved when a high degree of trust and safety are established in the therapeutic relationship.